Antral follicle count over 35 – a clinic answers your questions

 If you’re over 35 and feeling overwhelmed by fertility planning, you’re not alone.
 Understanding your fertility starts with a few key factors, and the more you deep dive, you’re bound to read up on antral follicle count (AFC).

-With over 45 years of expertise and some of the highest success rates in Spain and across Europe, Clínica Tambre is dedicated to providing world-class, patient-centered care.
-Their state-of-the-art facilities and cutting-edge technology support women exploring fertility treatments and egg donation options.
+With over 45 years of expertise and one of the highest success rates in Spain and Europe in assisted reproduction, Tambre Group provides world-class, patient-centred care.
+Their state-of-the-art facilities and cutting-edge reproductive technologies, including advanced embryology, time-lapse embryo monitoring, AI-supported laboratory systems, and highly personalised IVF protocols, support women exploring fertility treatments and egg donation options.

 Connect with their exceptional team for expert guidance and world-leading compassionate care.